kytranada/predict-bot/README.md

 # Discord Grok AI Bot (Python)

-This project implements a simple Discord bot in Python that uses a Grok AI prompt to generate insights and supports threaded follow-up Q&A per user.
-The bot listens for messages starting with `/predict` and maintains conversation context for each user.
+This project implements a Discord bot in Python that uses the Grok AI API to generate geopolitical and economic insights.
+The bot supports slash commands for different types of predictions and maintains conversation history for follow-up questions.

 ## Features
-- `/predict <your question>`: Runs the hardcoded Grok prompt combined with your question
-- Context maintained per user session for follow-up questions
-- Async usage with `discord.py`
+- `/geopolitical`: Generates geopolitical insights based on a specialized prompt.
+- `/economic`: Generates economic insights based on a specialized prompt.
+- **Follow-up Questions**: Users can reply to the bot's messages to ask follow-up questions within the same context.
+- **Modular Design**: The code is structured to be easily maintainable and extensible.

 ---